Rethinking Generalization in Few-Shot Classification: Related work

-Optimisation-based methods such as MAML~\cite{finn2017model} and Reptile~\cite{nichol2018first} propose to learn a set of initial model parameters that can quickly adapt to a novel task.
-However, updating all model parameters is often not feasible given large backbones and only few labeled samples during inference.
-To alleviate this so-called meta-overfitting problem\ignore{incurred in MAML}, CAVIA~\cite{zintgraf2019fast} and LEO~\cite{rusu2018meta} propose to learn and adapt a lower dimensional representation that is mapped onto the network.
-Our method is inspired by such lower-dimensional adaptation strategies and learns a tiny set of context-aware re-weighting factors online for each novel task without requiring higher-order gradients, resulting in a flexible and efficient framework. \textbf{Self-supervised learning for FSL}.
-Although self-supervised learning is underrepresented in the context of few-shot learning, some recent works~\cite{gidaris2019boosting, mangla2020charting, su2020does} have shown that self-supervision via pretext tasks can be beneficial when integrated as auxiliary loss.
-S2M2~\cite{mangla2020charting} employs rotation~\cite{gidaris2018unsupervised} and exemplars~\cite{dosovitskiy2014discriminative} along with common supervised learning during the pre-training stage.
-CTX~\cite{doersch2020_crosstransformers} demonstrates that SimCLR~\cite{chen2020simple} can be combined with supervised-learning tasks in an episodic-training manner to learn a more generalized model.
-In contrast, FewTURE demonstrates that the self-supervised pretext task (\ie, Masked Image Modelling ~\cite{atito2021sit,bao2021_beit,li2021mst,he2021masked,pathak2016context,tan2021vimpac,zhou2021_ibot}), can be used in a standalone manner to learn more generalized features for few-shot learning on small-scale datasets. \textbf{Vision Transformers in FSL}.
+\textbf{Vision Transformers in FSL}.
 Transformers have been immensely successful in the field of Natural Language Processing.
 Recent studies~\cite{dosovitskiy2020_vit,li2021efficient,liu2021_swin,tu2022maxvit} suggest that encoding the long-range dependency of data via self-attention also yields promising results for vision tasks (\eg, image classification, joint vision-language modeling, \etc).
 However, there is an important trade-off between leveraging the rich representation capacity and the lack of inductive bias.
 Transformers have gained a reputation to generally require significantly more training data compared to convolutional neural networks (CNNs), since properties like translation invariance, locality and hierarchical structure of visual data have to be inferred from the data~\cite{liu2021efficient}.
-While this data-hungry nature largely prevented the use of Transformers in problems with scarce data like few-shot learning, some recent works demonstrate that a single transformer head can be successfully adopted to perform feature adaptation~\cite{doersch2020_crosstransformers,ye2020fewshot}.
+While this data-hungry nature largely prevented the use of Transformers in problems with scarce data like few-shot learning, some recent works demonstrate that a single Transformer head can be successfully adopted to perform feature adaptation~\cite{doersch2020_crosstransformers,ye2020fewshot}.
 To the best of our knowledge, \textit{FewTURE} is the first approach that uses a fully Transformer-based architecture to obtain representative embeddings while being trained exclusively on training data of the respective few-shot dataset.